86Box/docs/hardware/ideterqua.rst

 Tertiary and quaternary IDE
 ===========================

-The additional tertiary and quaternary IDE controllers, enabled through the :ref:`Peripherals settings page <settings/peripherals:Tertiary / Quaternary IDE Controller>`, are not supported by all emulated BIOSes and may require manual configuration of guest operating systems.
+The additional tertiary and quaternary IDE controllers, enabled through the :ref:`Peripherals settings page <settings/peripherals:Tertiary / Quaternary IDE Controller>`, are not supported by all emulated BIOSes and may require manual configuration of emulated operating systems.
 The specific details are outlined on this page.

 System resources
 ----------------